bentomhall/nih-system/homebrewery/world/player-options.md

 At 1st level, you know three cantrips of your choice from the warmage spell list.
 You learn additional warmage cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warmage table.
 \page
 #### Spell Slots
 The Warmage table shows how many spell slots you have to cast your warmage spells of 1st level and higher.
-To cast one of these warmage spells, you must expend a slot of the spell’s level or higher.
+To cast one of these warmage spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell burning hands and have a 1st-level and a 2nd-level spell slot available, you can cast *burning hands* using either slot.